 The English Placement Test takes place on International Student Orientation Day.
 This test is designed to identify students' language needs.
-It will help students to be placed into the appropriate level of ESL class which, in turn, will ensure that students learn the necessary academic English skills crucial to success in the American university setting.
+The purpose of the English placement test is to place international students in English language classes that correspond to a student's level of English proficiency.